intermezzOS/book/src/what.md

 kinds of things.

-Some things are commonly bundled with operating systems, but are arguably not part of the essence of what makes an OS and OS.
-For example, many operating systems are often marketed as coming equipped with an internet browser or email client.
-Are internet browsers and email clients essential to operating systems?
+Some things are commonly bundled with operating systems, but are arguably not part of the essence of what makes an OS an OS.
+For example, many operating systems are often marketed as coming equipped with an web browser or email client.
+Are web browsers and email clients essential to operating systems?
 Many would argue the answer is no.

 There are some shared goals we can find among all operating systems, however.